catid/calico/README.md

 not help meaningfully with security because the keys are already large enough.
 The advantage of starting with 0 is that it will never roll over and the code can easily check for IVs that are about to reach 2^64 to avoid re-using IVs.

+The IVs are truncated during encryption to 24 bits, which is tuned for expected file transfer data rates up to 10 GB/s.
+Truncating to 16 bits would allow for up to 45 MB/s data rates, which did not seem to be future-proof enough for me.

 #### Encryption